qthequartermasterman/fallout-houston-campaign/docs/denizens_of_the_wasteland/factions/major/lonestarrepublic.md

 From a young age, Sarah exhibited an innate talent for bridging divides and finding common ground.
 Her passion for negotiation and conflict resolution was evident in her early years, and she quickly earned a reputation for her ability to mediate disputes and facilitate peaceful resolutions.
 Sarah's background was shaped by the post-apocalyptic world, where her experiences served as a valuable education.

 As she entered adulthood, Sarah was recognized for her exceptional diplomatic skills and selected to represent the Lone Star Republic in negotiations with other factions, settlements, and rival groups.
 Despite her relatively young age, her natural aptitude and dedication to the Republic's interests have earned her the trust and respect of her colleagues and counterparts.

+She was friends with [Dr. Emily Wells](oilbarons.md#dr-emily-wells) for many years in the Lone Star Republic.
+They ended up being frequent collaborators on various projects.
+However, after Dr. Wells accepted a position with the Oil Barons, Sarah felt betrayed by her close friend.
+She has not spoken to Dr. Wells since.
+See [Negotiation for Oilfield Output](#negotiation-for-oilfield-output-2286) for more details.

 #### Role as Negotiator